telerik/ajax-docs/controls/grid/accessibility-and-internationalization/keyboard-support.md

 ![Arrowkey Navigation ](images/grd_KeyboardNavigation1.png)

->note If controls inside the grid use the same keys and combinations as the grid, and do not prevent (consume) the `keydown` event, you may get unexpected behavior.
+>tip If controls inside the grid use the same keys and combinations as the grid, and do not prevent (consume) the `keydown` event, you may get unexpected behavior.
 For example, rows may be changed in the batch edit mode while the user is attempting to navigate through a combo box list.
 >
 >To prevent this, you can set the `ClientSettings.AllowKeyboardNavigation` property of the grid to `false`.
 Alternatively, use widgets and code that prevents the keyboard event propagation.
 For example, replace RadComboBox with RadDropDownList, which prevents the up and down arrows from propagating.
 >